rotheconrad/ROCker_Macrolide_Models/04_lnu/README.md

 Review the multiple alignment and/or phylogenetic tree and/or heatmap and select representative sequences (i.e., remove highly similar sequences).
 We will use these curated sequences for a sequence search in uniprot and will not gain anything from sequences that are too similar (i.e. ≥ 90% sequence identity or one sequence from each strongly formed clade).

+The lnu genes have a clear bifurcation into two divergent clades with <30% amino acid sequence identity shared between them.
+We chose to focus on the clade containing lnuF and so we discarded the lnuA, lnuE, lnuC, lnuD, lnuP, and lnuAN2 sequences removing them from the remainder of the analysis and model building.
+Our lnu model will focus on the lnu clade with the lnuF, lnuB, lnuG, and lnuH sequences.

-Create a new fasta file with selected representative sequences (mcr_SeedSeqs.faa).
-In this case I've selected the first allele for mcr-1 thru mcr-10 (mcr-1.1, etc.) as well as mcr-3.8, 3.17, EPTA_HELPY, EPTA_SALTY, and EPTA_ECOLI.
+Create a new fasta file with selected representative sequences (NCBI_lnu_reps.faa).
+See file for selection.
+Using NCBI_lnu_proteins.faa.pim.pdf, I selected 3 lnuF sequences, 1 lnuB sequence, and the lnuG, and lnuH sequences.

 # Step 01: UniProt sequence search

-Run a search of the curated mcr sequences (RefSeqs) against the UniProt database.
+Run a search of the curated lnu sequences (RefSeqs) against the UniProt database.
 This is to look for extended sequence diversity.

 ```bash